We chat to Mark Duncan, Commercial and Marketing Director within the yachting industry and get an insight into the current superyacht scene.

 Owners of superyachts come from all corners of the world and from many walks of life with the USA, UK and Western Europe accounting for a large share of the market closely followed by Russia and the Middle East.
-A new and upcoming generation of owners are also being seen to come from South America, Asia and India.
+A new and upcoming generation of owners is also being seen from South America, Asia and India.

 What are the top things to take into consideration when you are looking to charter or purchase a superyacht?